After two months of a busy nomination period, nominations closed on Monday, March 13th.

 On that last day, two republicans and another democrat entered the race, so now I do have a primary

 contender.
-She is a liberal/socialist running as a democrat at the behest of the Gallatin Democratic Committee.
+She is a liberal/progressive running as a democrat at the behest of the Gallatin Democratic Committee.

 She lives southeast of Bozeman in Painted Hills on Bennett Drive, ten miles outside of SD-34.

 For some reason she is not content to run for house or senate in her own district where she has in the past and lost.